Books with Characters in Their 20s

 Book Summary

 Five years ago, Kenna made a tragic mistake that sent her to prison and separated her from her daughter.
-When her sentence is complete, she returns to town and finds that only one person will give her another chance.
+She is 26 years old when her sentence is complete.
+She returns to town and finds that only one person will give her another chance.
 Everyone else has shut her out entirely and is determined to keep her away from her daughter.

 Bar owner Ledger is her only remaining link to her daughter, and as she gains his trust, they both know that they risk losing everything if the others find out they are talking.
 As their connection grows, Kenna must also continue growing as an individual to build a future and find forgiveness.